Anthhon/vicos/README.md

 -   .avi
 -   .amv

-The output format is always .mp4.
-And can be changed in the line 4 of the code:
+The output format is always `.mp4` and can be changed in the line 4 of the code:
 ```bash
   4 output_format=.mp4
 ```